 6. Manage your weight.
 No, not that weight, the weight of your luggage.
 In this day of luggage charges, you’ve got to pay attention to how you pack your suitcases.
 If you’re traveling with a spouse, you want to balance your items between the two suitcases.
 If necessary, you can wear some of your heavier things, such as your coat, and your bulkier shoes, like tennis shoes, even though it’s a nuisance during the security screen.

-7. Have a good security strategy.
+7. Have a good strategy to get through security quickly.
 If you’re flying, that security screening can be so invasive.
 Now you can sign up for that TSA Pre-Check thing and that’s not a bad idea.
-My strategy is to wear minimal jewelry, double check my purse for no-no items (like embroidery scissors, or my son’s Scout knife), and choose shoes that are easy to slip on and off.
+My speedy strategy is to wear minimal jewelry, double check my purse for no-no items (like embroidery scissors, or my son’s Scout knife), and choose shoes that are easy to slip on and off.
 I don’t usually carry much in the way of lotions or liquids, but once in a while, I forget about that 3 oz rule.

 My son also did that when we were on vacation for his birthday.
 We realized his license had just expired.
 Fortunately, we were driving, or we would have been stranded in California.

 9. Get Your Paperwork Together.
 Before I even go out the door, I have printed up copies of my full itinerary and hotel confirmation and any other info I need.
-You never know when your phone is going to get lost of broken.
+You never know when your phone is going to get lost or broken or away from a WiFi signal.

 Leave emergency contact info with your neighbors and pet sitters, and make sure you have phone numbers and addresses for anyone you might want to visit, or might need to call in an emergency.
 You never know when you might have an accident, or when a natural disaster might occur.
 If someone is watching your kids, make sure they have a medical release for in case of an unexpected injury or illness.